This article was updated on July 21, 2019.

 Tipping isn’t reserved for just eateries and hotels.
 When taking a paid tour, a free tour, getting a haircut or even a massage…all of these are just a few other services which is expected to receive a tip.

-My Tip: All of these would contain at least a 15% tip in cash, but again it is based on your experience, it’s duration and how much it is worth.
+My Tip: All of these would contain at least a 10% tip in cash, but again it is based on your experience, it’s duration and how much it is worth.
 If I take a free tour, I usually tip $5-10 in cash based on how good the tour guide and the tour actually is – if it’s already free why would you not tip something?
 This is how that tour guide makes their living.
+If you use Valet parking, make sure you tip on top of paying to park your car.

 How Do You Actually “Tip” Someone?